ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 }
 ```

-This is a simple search request in the search API format.
+This is a simple `search` request in the search API format.

-The JSON instance (or payload) is an object, and is required to have a `meta` and `query` object.
+The JSON instance (or payload) is an object whose main elements are `meta`, `query`, `requires`, and `logic`.

+Required elements are `meta` and `query`.

 ### Meta object

-The `meta` object allows the client to tell the server information about the request it's making.
+The `meta` object allows the client to tell the server information about the request it is making, and is required in the `search` request.

 The `apiVersion` property defines a string which represents the Search API version format being used.

 The `request` object contains a `components` object.
 This is further explained in the more advanced query below.

-The `meta` object is required.

 ### Query object

-The `query` object specifies the question the client is asking.
+The `query` object specifies the query the client is asking, and is required in the `search` request

 It contains a `components` object, where the keys are the component name, and the values are an array of objects which represent that component type.

 In the basic example, the `gene` component has one object, which represents BRCA2 in the form of an Ensembl Gene ID.

-The `query` object is required.

 ## More advanced query

 ```javascript
 {